PhoenixPan/Notes/JavaScriptAsync.md

 ## Why do we use Promise?
 1. Enable easier async
 2. Avoid callback hell, flatten with `.then()`
-3. Mitigrate Inversion of Control (IOC)
+3. Mitigate Inversion of Control (IOC)

 Promise should be treated as a blackbox, only the function responsible for creating the promise should know the promise status and have access to resolve/reject functions.